Loss Spike in Training Neural Networks: Revisit the flatness-generalization picture

-We then examine the projection of $\vtheta_{\rm test}-\vtheta_{\rm train}$ in each eigen direction of $H(\vtheta_{\rm train})$.
+We then examine the projection of $\vtheta_{\rm test}-\vtheta_{\rm train}$ in each eigendirection of $H(\vtheta_{\rm train})$.
 As shown in Fig. \ref{pic:projection}, we show the projection of $\vtheta_{\rm test}-\vtheta_{\rm train}$ on each eigenvector $\vnu_i$ (blue bar) for the FNN on function fitting problem and the CNNs on CIFAR10 classification problem.
 Due to the high complexity of calculating the eigenvectors of the large-size Hessian matrix, we use the Lanczos method \citep{cullum2002lanczos} to numerically compute the first $N$ eigenvalues and their corresponding eigenvectors.
-For $n < N$, we use ${\sum}_{i=1}^{n}\lambda_i^2/{\sum}_{i=1}^{N}\lambda_i^2$ to represent the explained variance ratio, i.e., to measure how much flatness information the first $n$ eigen directions (orange line) can explain.
+For $s < N$, we use ${\sum}_{i=1}^{s}\lambda_i^2/{\sum}_{i=1}^{N}\lambda_i^2$ to represent the explained variance ratio, i.e., to measure how much flatness information the first $n$ eigendirections (orange line) can explain.
 For different network structures and model tasks, the projection value of $\vtheta_{\rm test}-\vtheta_{\rm train}$ on the eigenvector $\vnu_i$ has a positive correlation with the eigenvalue index $i$, which confirms that $\vtheta_{\rm train}$ and $\vtheta_{\rm test}$ have little difference on low-frequency part.
-Note that in Fig. \ref{pic:projection}(d), the two minima, $\vtheta_{\mathrm{small}}$ and $\vtheta_{\mathrm{large}}$, are found by small and large batch sizes, respectively, and they also have little difference in eigen directions corresponding to large eigenvalues.
+It has been verified through a series of studies \citep{jastrzkebski2017three} that models with different batch sizes exhibit varying generalization abilities.
+Note that in Fig. \ref{pic:projection} (d), the two minima, $\vtheta_{\mathrm{small}}$ and $\vtheta_{\mathrm{large}}$, found by small and large batch sizes, respectively, have little difference in eigendirections corresponding to the largest $s$ eigenvalues which are enough that ${\sum}_{i=1}^{s}\lambda_i^2/{\sum}_{i=1}^{N}\lambda_i^2$ is close to 1.
+This indicates that the differences in the eigendirections corresponding to the largest eigenvalues are not significant, which is consistent with the conclusions drawn from Fig. \ref{pic:projection} (a, b, c).